Generalised polynomials and integer powers: Preliminaries

-A set $E \subset \NN_0$ is $\IP$ (resp.\ $\IP^*$) if and only if it is an element of an idempotent ultrafilter (resp.\ all idempotent ultrafilters).
-(This is a key step in the ultrafilter proof of Hindman theorem by Glazer and Galvin.)
+Accordingly, $E \subset \NN$ is $\IP^*$ if it has a non-empty intersection with any set of finite sums (or, equivalently, with any $\IP$ set).
+More generally, a set is $\IP_+$ (resp.\ $\IP^*_+$) if it is a translation of an $\IP$ (resp.\ $\IP^*$) set.
+One can show that a set $E \subset \NN_0$ is $\IP$ (resp.\ $\IP^*$) if and only if it is an element of an idempotent ultrafilter (resp.\ all idempotent ultrafilters).
+(This is a key step in the ultrafilter proof of the Hindman theorem by Glazer and Galvin.)
+In the next section we introduce the notion of a central set.
+For now, we mention that a set $E \subset \NN_0$ is central if and only if it is an element of a minimal idempotent ultrafilter.

 More generally, if $\cP$ is a partition regular and monotone property, then there exists a closed family of ultrafilters $\Pi$ such that the sets $E \subset \NN_0$ satisfying $\cP$ are exactly the elements of ultrafilters in $\Pi$.
 If additionally $\cP$ is preserved under translations and dilations then $\Pi$ is an additive and multiplicative left ideal \cite[Thm.\ 6.79]{HindmanStrauss-book}.
 In particular, let us put